10 Best AI Agent Frameworks Compared (2026)

 - You’re in the Microsoft/Azure ecosystem

 CrewAI is the framework I recommend most often to developers building their first agent system.
-Not because it’s the most powerful—but because it gets the abstractions right for how most people think about agent teams.
+It excels at creating agentic workflows for SEO automation, content generation, and business processes.

 The CrewAI Philosophy